-After working for 24 years as a successful physician, Dr. Ann Diamond is running an independent campaign for Washington's 12th House District.
+After working for 24 years as a successful physician, Dr. Ann Diamond is running an independent campaign for State Representative in the 12th Legislative District.

 Ann Diamond first came to Washington in her twenties to lead a volunteer trail crew on Mt.
 Rainier.
 The work and wilderness drew her in, but the rural communities held her.
 These small, proud, independent communities are where a handshake is one’s word, and neighbors help each other regardless of their differences.
 Ann learned there is no anonymity in a small town: everyone knows your business.
 One has to demonstrate patience and effectively bridge differences; the slow store clerk may also be the helpful truck driver who pulls you out from a snow bank.
 Ann will use small town civility, and practical judgment honed from running a successful rural medical clinic, to serve the 12th Legislative District.

 Ann earned her Bachelor’s Degree at Harvard University, and then moved to New Mexico to work as an Emergency Medical Technician.
 In the 1980’s, she moved to San Francisco to earn her MD at the University of California.
 While working on the AIDS ward of San Francisco General Hospital and volunteering at La Clinica de la Raza in Oakland, Dr. Ann listened.
 She heard her patients describe their struggles to find providers, to pay for medications, and to maintain dignity in the face of what was then, a fatal diagnosis.